kristapsdz/popcount/README.md

-This project, which is still in its infancy, is a web application for recording sightings of macro life (sea slugs, flatworms, etc.).
-Its purpose is to study the life cycle of select species.
+This project, which is still in its infancy, is a web application for recording sightings of certain species.
+Its purpose is to study these species' life cycles.

-The target deployment lives at <https://kristaps.bsd.lv/slugcount.html>.
+The target deployment lives at <https://kristaps.bsd.lv/popcount.html>.

 The application uses the [BCHS](https://learnbchs.org) stack.
 It's not currently built to be portable, although it's trivial to do so.